LANGB4/EWEB-Porfolio/README.md

 - Online Marketing
 - Features and Technologies

-# Where did i get it from?
+## Where did i get it from?

-Unfortunatly not all Code came from me :/
+Unfortunatly not all Code came from me :/ /n
 All references used to realise this web site are listed here :

-Matrix rain from jordanbkatz:
+Matrix rain from jordanbkatz: /n https://www.cssscript.com/matrix-digital-rain/
-https://www.cssscript.com/matrix-digital-rain/

-Wiggle effect from Woodrow Barlow via stackoverflow: https://stackoverflow.com/questions/38132700/css-wiggle-shake-effect
+Wiggle effect from Woodrow Barlow via stackoverflow:/n https://stackoverflow.com/questions/38132700/css-wiggle-shake-effect

-Morpheus picture via google search: http://davidmmasters.com/wp-content/uploads/2017/04/red-pill-of-awareness-or-blue-pill-of-unconsciousness.jpg
+Morpheus picture via google search:/n http://davidmmasters.com/wp-content/uploads/2017/04/red-pill-of-awareness-or-blue-pill-of-unconsciousness.jpg

 Owen wilson API: